A FEW REASONS TO GET AN APPRAISAL:

 Every year, countless people in the United States buy, sell, or refinance their own slice of the American dream.
 Almost all of these transactions include a simple line item for an appraisal.
-It has become an understood and accepted part of a real estate transaction.
+It has become an understood and accepted part of most real estate transactions.
 "Let's bring in the expert and make sure we're not spending too much on this property."

 PURCHASE OF A PROPERTY